Abbotsford International Airport: World War II (1940–1945)

 The Royal Canadian Air Force purchased the land to build Abbotsford Airport in 1940.
 In 1943 the construction of the three 1,555 × 60 m runways based on a triangular layout was complete.
 The same year, under the British Commonwealth Air Training Plan, the No. 24 Elementary Flying Training School started operations from this location until 1944.
 The No 5 Operational Conversion Unit was split between Abbotsford and Boundary Bay Airport.

 Aerodrome information

 In approximately 1942, the aerodrome was listed at with a Var.
 23.5 degrees E and no listed elevation.
-The aerodrome was listed as "Under construction - Servicable" and had three runways as follows:
+The aerodrome was listed as "Under construction - Serviceable" and had three runways as follows: